 - A compliance tool kit that manages retention and legal holds.
 Audit history and the ability to proactively identify missing and expired documents should also be parts of the compliance feature set

-# 4 – Compliance and governance in a paperless world
+# 4 – Compliance and governance in a paperless office

-While a completely paperless business may remain a goal most businesses don’t quite achieve there is no reason not to follow these four tips because you’ll reduce paper, improve processes and have a more efficient business.
-As for Bigfoot the most recent sighting was earlier this month, so someone must have heard about a paperless business.
+While a completely paperless office may remain a goal most businesses don’t quite achieve there is no reason not to follow these four tips because you’ll reduce paper, improve processes, and have a more efficient business.
+As for Bigfoot, the most recent sighting was earlier this month, so someone must have heard about a paperless business.

 For more information on reducing paper, improving document management and increasing compliance check out our “Resource Center.”